The Best TV Shows & Movies To Watch In March

 In A24's celebrity horror-thriller from former GQ editor Mark Anthony Green, Ariel (Ayo Edebiri) is a young music journalist who, like a lot of young journalists, dreams of sinking her teeth into meatier stories.
 That break finally happens when she is inexplicably invited to a remote compound for an uber-exclusive listening session hosted by Alfred Moretti (John Malkovich), a part-Bowie, part-George Michael music legend who’s releasing his 18th studio album after being away from the public eye for decades.
 But the Golden Ticket to the biggest debut since the Beatles touched US ground quickly corrodes as it becomes clear to nobody except Ariel that something more sinister lurks with Moretti and the cult-like community he’s built.
 The film comes with three original songs performed by Malkovich, who is always a thrill to watch on any screen.
 It’s also nice to see Edebiri successfully translate her dry comedic delivery for a thriller, proving why she is one of the top actresses of her generation.

-Do you absolutely need to watch OPUS in theaters?
+Do you absolutely need to watch OPUS in cinemas?
 Up to you.
 But it’s definitely a solid pick for a weekend watch at home in a couple months.

 When: March 14